-The preliminary goodwill amounts to €97 million (see note 11) and is mainly supported by the pipeline of opportunities on the Rolling stock business in this geographic area as well as by expected future synergies between EKZ and Alstom businesses.
+The preliminary purchase price allocation determined at 31 March 2019 has become final after last re-measurement of intangible assets (order backlog margin (for projects) and customer relationships), and of liabilities as well as deferred tax liabilities recognition.
+The reassessed final goodwill amounts to €109 million (see Note 11) and is mainly supported by the pipeline of opportunities on the Rolling stock business in this geographic area as well as by expected future synergies between EKZ and Alstom businesses.

 (in € million) 25 February 2019

-Total non-current assets 61
+Total non-current assets 59

 Total current assets 36

-Total assets 97
+Total assets 95

 Total non-current liabilities 20

-Total current liabilities 129
+Total current liabilities 139

-Total liabilities 149
+Total liabilities 159

-FAIR VALUE OF ASSETS/ (LIABILITIES) ATTRIBUTABLE TO THE SHAREHOLDERS OF THE GROUP (52)
+FAIR VALUE OF ASSETS/ (LIABILITIES) ATTRIBUTABLE TO THE SHAREHOLDERS OF THE GROUP (64)

 Consideration price 45

-Goodwill 97
+Goodwill 109